dtuso/sales/README.md

 **Install local dependencies**

-Before you do anything, it is important that you install any local dependencies associated to this repo via the ```package.json``` file.
+Before you do anything, it is important that you install any local dependencies associated to this repository via the ```package.json``` file.
 Dependencies are installed via the node package manager, ```npm``` so you have to make sure you have node installed.
 See [Node Website](http://www.nodejs.org/) for more information.